shupershuff/PalworldServerTools/README.md

 - -StartNoTheme - Will check for updates and start the server using your "Normal" settings
 - -StartThemed - Will check for updates and start the server using the 'themed' settings for whatever day it is
 - -NoUpdate - To be used in conjuntion with -StartNoTheme or -StartThemed so that server starts immediately without checking for updates.
-- -UpdateOnly - Will launch the script
+- -UpdateOnly - Will launch the script to update the Palworld server.
 - -UpdateCheck - Used to check if there's updates available (but not update) and return either "Version Up to date" or "Update Available"
 - -TodaysTheme - This will display the name of the settings (.ini) that has been loaded
 - -NoLogging - This disables entries being written to the log file.
 Useful if you want to prevent sensors from writing to the log file every minute.